 But first and most importantly seek [aim at, strive after] His kingdom and His righteousness [His way of doing and being right—the attitude and character of God], and all these things will be given to you also.
 “So do not worry about tomorrow; for tomorrow will worry about itself.
 Each day has enough trouble of its own.
 (Matt 6:33-34, Amplified Bible (AMP)

-Henri Nouwen, a Netherland-born professor and author (1932-1996), wrote Making All Things New and The Way of the Heart.
-These single-sitting books give insights into everyday obstacles to spiritual disciplines and personal growth.
-Nouwen is right, gaining ground with spiritual growth and building a Kingdom perspective requires (1) wholehearted desire and (2) gritty determination.
-A Christian may desire to grow and become more Christlike.
-This desire to bear our cross and follow Jesus comes from steady re-commitment.
-However, this noble ambition is accosted from every side by physical and spiritual interference.
-Spiritual growth to Christlikeness is hamstrung by worry-filled distractions, incessant disruptions and persistent disturbances that seem urgent, at first, but dim in importance with retrospect.
-Therefore, personal devotion is about committed passion plus unswerving determination.
-Consider the following:
+Henri Nouwen, a Netherlands-born professor and author (1932-1996), wrote Making All Things New and The Way of the Heart.
+These single-sitting books examine setbacks to spiritual discipline and personal growth.
+Nouwen suggests that spiritual growth requires (1) wholehearted desire and (2) gritty determination.
+Christians who desire to grow and become Christlike must, with gritty re-commitment, bear their crosses.
+Noble ambitions are constantly under attack!
+Spiritual growth to Christlikeness is hamstrung by worry-filled distractions, incessant disruptions and persistent disturbances.
+Interruptions which, at first, seem urgent, shrink from importance in hindsight.
+Nouwen concludes that personal devotion is built on committed passion and unswerving determination.

 1 God is our refuge and strength,